Confidentiality Notice

 Reduced from 1.5 to 1.2.

-Lessons Learned: This was the one area where cultural divide was minimal.
+One area where cultural divide was minimal.
 Digital tools were surprisingly well-received.

-Working Capital Improvement
+Working Capital Improvements

 Accounts Receivable (DSO)

-58 Days
+Before58 Days

-42 Days
+After42 Days

 Improved cash collection cycle